renjh2011/brave/instrumentation/rpc/README.md

 ## Rpc Client

-The first step in developing rpc client instrumentation is implementing `RpcClientRequest` and `RpcClientResponse` for your native library.
+The first step in developing RPC client instrumentation is implementing `RpcClientRequest` and `RpcClientResponse` for your native library.
 This ensures users can portably control tags using `RpcClientParser`.